Guest Post | By Bryan Durant, Client Success Manager, CareerArc

 There are many other ways organizations can improve their hiring process for diversity candidates.
 One way is to create or integrate your diversity effort into your referral program.
 Reach out to current military veteran employees for referrals; they may already be involved in groups and local communities you hope to engage.
 Lastly, designate a Diversity Officer for your organization for interested parties to contact with questions about your Diversity Program and to serve as a liaison for prospective and onboarding employees.

 Watch the webinar on-demand: Diversity 101: How to Recruit Military Veterans on Social Media.
-For further reading, check out Moving Beyond the Numbers: How to Recruit and Retain a Diverse Workforce
+For further reading, check out Moving Beyond the Numbers: How to Recruit and Retain a Diverse Workforce.

 Follow us at @CareerArc share your best practices in diversity and veteran hiring on #talkHR.